 Titan dewatering bags are made of non woven geotextile designed to assist contractors and site engineers with dewatering of construction sites, lakes, and other water pumping applications.

-Desludging refers to the common problem of sludge accumulation in lagoons which occurs overtime as algae, dirt, silt, sand, plants, insoluble metals, nutrients and biosolids collect and settle at the bottom of the lagoon cell.
-The accumulation continues until the sludge reaches a point where it not only creates severe odors, but also reduces cell capacity and threatens existing ecosystems.
+Desludging refers to the common problem of sludge accumulation in lagoons which occurs over time as algae, dirt, silt, sand, plants, insoluble metals, nutrients, and biosolids collect and settle at the bottom of the lagoon cell.
+The accumulation continues until the sludge reaches a point where it not only creates severe odors but also reduces cell capacity and threatens existing ecosystems.
 Removing this sludge, known as the desludging process, is necessary to return the lagoon cell to a healthier state and improve output.
-Titan Tube geotextile tubes are a ‘go-to’ for contractors specializing in lagoon desludging or sludge removal to properly collect, consolidate and treat the dredged sludge for disposal.
+Geotextile tubes are a ‘go-to’ for contractors specializing in lagoon desludging or sludge removal to properly collect, consolidate and treat the dredged sludge for disposal.

 Common projects where desludging is needed include:

 - Environmental Remediation – Management of contaminated sediments from industrial run-off, or other into waterways.

 - Water and Wastewater Treatment – Extraction of bio-solids in lagoons and stabilization ponds.

 - Industrial Processing – Management of contaminated sediments, sludge, or processing agents in pulp and paper mills or other.